Nexela/Nanobots/README.md

 Nanobots:

 * Early version of ghost building construction bots.
 Allows researching automated construction earlier (for blueprints etc)
-* Equip the Nano Emitter and Some Nano ammo, make it your selected gun and any ghosts/blueprints within 7.5 tiles of you will be automatically built if you have the items in your inventory.
+* Equip the Nano Emitter and some Nano ammo, make it your selected gun and any ghosts/blueprints within 7.5 tiles of you will be automatically built if you have the items in your inventory.
+* Technologies exist to slightly increase the range of your nanobots up to about 15 tiles.
-* These early version bots are only capable of building and do not replenish (each Ammo magazine will build 20 items)
+* These early version bots are only capable of building and do not replenish (each Ammo magazine will build 10 items)
 * Nanobots do not work inside logistic networks, or personal roboport zones.
-* Nanobots can now be shot into an area to do their job.
+* Shooting nanobots wastes nanobotes, Don't shoot nanobots.
+Hopefully this will be fixed at somepoint.

 ---
 Ammo Details:

-* Nano Constructors - These nanobots will revive ghosts in their range
+* Nano Constructors - These nanobots will revive ghosts in their range.
 * Nano Termites - These nanobots will kill off trees.
-Some damage might happen to buildings that are too close to trees.
+This process causes the tree to topple over and may damage nearby entities.
 * Nano Scrappers - These nanobots will destroy anything in their range that is marked for deconstruction that isn't organic.
-You will not get an item back.
+You will not get any items back.
 * Nano Deconstructors - These nanobots have more programing and will return deconstructed items to you.
+However they are very costly!  (can be changed in config.lua)

 ---
 Late Game Additions:

-* Adds to new equipment pieces for your armor that enhance your personal roboport.
+* Adds 2 new equipment pieces for your armor that enhance your personal roboport.
-* The Item Programmer will mark all items-on-ground (artifacts, etc) in your robo construction range for deconstruction as long as no enemies are around.
+* The Item Programmer will mark all items-on-ground (artifacts, etc) in your personal roboport construction range for deconstruction as long as no enemies are around.
 * The Tree Programmer will mark all trees within 10 * (Number of equipped programmers) tiles from you for deconstruction.

 ---
 Future Plans and Known issues:

 * All actions are added to a first in, first out queue system.
 If a lot of items are queued up (I.E. deconstructing a whole forest).
 It will take some time before it gets around to doing something else, like building or deconstruction a different area.
-* More optimizations!
-Around the tick handler/player loop mostly
 * More Personal Roboport Programmers.
+Upgrade programmer, Defensive unit launcher,

 Change Log: